microsoft/FluidFramework/components/experimental/clicker-react/README.md

 However, this is purely powered using a SharedMap and is simply setting the primitive values on it.
 If your scenarios involve two people actively manipulating the values simultaneously, you will start seeing bugs.
 For these, we need to start replacing primitives in our state with SharedObjects, i.e. a SharedCounter for Clicker, SharedString for any strings, etc.

-To start adding your own SharedObjects to this map, **you can still use a UnifiedFluidReactComponent**.
+To start adding your own SharedObjects to this map, **you can still use a PureFluidReactComponent**.
 Simply define the SharedObject needed in the fluidToView map, add it to the factory, and pass its Create function as seen in example 2.

-If you'd like to have separate view and Fluid states, where the view has no Fluid objects even though the syncing logic is being powered by DDS', please look at example 3 where we achieve this using UnifiedFluidReactComponent's parent class, FluidReactComponent.
+If you'd like to have separate view and Fluid states, where the view has no Fluid objects even though the syncing logic is being powered by DDS', please look at example 3 where we achieve this using PureFluidReactComponent's parent class, FluidReactComponent.

 2) **clicker-react** would be the next component to look at for a Fluid newcomer.
-It still uses the same UnifiedFluidReactComponent from before, but now introduces using a SharedCounter on the state.
+It still uses the same PureFluidReactComponent from before, but now introduces using a SharedCounter on the state.
 This is made available by setting a fluidToView map on our syncedStateConfig.
 We still have all of our state, setState functionality from before, but now it has SharedCounter's logic for allowing multiple people to simultaneously increment.
 And our counter still triggers automatic React re-renders when others update it.

 3) **clicker-react-nonunified** now introduces the concept of separate view and Fluid states.
 This allows the view to be built without interacting with any Fluid shared objects, while still capitalizing on the unique syncing logic of each DDS.
 This is possible due to the introduction of the viewToFluid map, where users can set up logic to trigger Fluid updates based off of view state changes.